AG-EBT/Tutorial/README.md

 # Tutorial
-This is a Test-tutorial-1 page. for standard view.
+This is a Test-tutorial-1 page for standard view.
 No changes to be done by Wiki!